danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

 We originally had **503** Tickers and now we have **496** Tickers that we will work with to create a portfolio.

 Let's say we want to determine what the top 10 stocks are for the 1st 2 years (2021 to 2022) based on Annualize Sortino Retio.
-First, We can do this calculating the returns, using a risk free rate of 1.5 which is roughly average at the time and then ranking the top 10.
+First, We can do this calculating the returns, using a risk free rate of 1.5 which is roughly average at the time and then rank the top 10.

         two_years_after_min_date = min_valid_first_date + pd.DateOffset(days=(365)*2)
         two_years_after_min_date_str = two_years_after_min_date.strftime('%Y-%m-%d')